YC Academy FAQ

 YC Academy requires that all students enrolled in its associate degree program complete a 1-hour College Readiness course.
 This course introduces students to the expectations related to college coursework, the skills required to succeed in online learning environments, and the behaviors associated with successful performance in college, such as self-discipline, time management, and personal ownership of the learning process.

 4. How/when are families billed for YC Academy courses?

 YC Academy allows students to drop courses or withdraw from the degree program, without penalty, during the first week of classes.
-York College will bill families or schools at the end of that period in each semester in which a student takes courses.
+York College will bill families or schools at the end of that withdrawal period in each semester in which a student takes courses.

 Dual Credit Refund Policy

 All Dual Credit students that officially withdraw from York College will be refunded tuition based on the following schedule.

 Withdrawal on or before the first day of classes each semester = 100% refund of tuition.

 Withdrawal during days 2 through 8 of each semester = 75% refund of tuition.